jaksi/sshesame/README.md

 A [sample configuration file](sshesame.yaml) with explanations for the configuration options is included.
 A [minimal configuration file](openssh.yaml) which tries to mimic an OpenSSH server is also included.

 Debug and error logs are written to standard error.
-Session (activity) logs by default are written to standard out, unless the `logging.file` config option is set.
+Activity logs by default are written to standard out, unless the `logging.file` config option is set.

 ## Sample output